 Use this guide alongside Google’s excellent Chrome Device Deployment Guide and Networking Best Practices for Large Deployments guide.
 The latter document is more relevant to large schools and is quite technical.

 Chromebooks are wireless-only devices and require a robust wireless network and good internet connectivity.
-If your school is not connected to the N4L, then a connection speed similar to what the N4L would offer your school is recommended.

 Your school’s wireless network should be at a standard similar to the Wireless School’s Network Upgrade Project (WSNUP).
 If you uncertain about the suitability of your school’s wireless network or internet connectivity, please contact the Connected Learning Advisory for further advice.